Special comic this week due to no comic being delivered last week.

 Name: Hana Gender: Female Age: Unknown Interests: Making friends, doing fun things and eating lots of sweet stuff.

 Personality: The enthusiast.
 Hana will pretty much get excited over anything, but is also quite emotional at times.
 She gets bored easily and will think of silly things to do.
 Hana is the only one who can get Koya to come out of his shell and make him be a little more social.

 Occasionally, Hana will wear a flower in one ear.

-Name: Koya Gender: Male Age: Unknown Interests: Bickering with Hana (just for fun), reading and soccer.
-Meaning of the name: None.
-It just sounded cool.
-But if you must, Koya can be a South American Indian name or a Japanese name.
+Name: Koya Gender: Male Age: Unknown Interests: Bickering with Hana (for fun), reading and soccer.

 Personality: The thinker.
 Koya is rational and intelligent, but due to Hana's influence, he will sometimes unwillingly give in to doing silly things.
 Although he seems to bicker with and tease Hana a lot, they actually do care for each other deeply.
 Sarcasm and deadpan humour are Koya's specialty.

-Koya will occasionally wear a tie when he feels he needs to impress.
+Koya will occasionally wear a tie when he is at work or feels he needs to impress.

 There is no such thing as "greener grass on the other side".

 The entire field is just brown with soil.

 But if you plant enough seeds, maybe you'll come back to find that patch of grass out there one day.